aetilley/pcfg/README.txt

 The second alternative is to use yet another parser on our corpus to get sufficient semantic information to write your counts file.
-(It might be interesting to experiment with boosting PCFG objects or more generally treating them as weak learners for some ensemble method.)
+(It might be interesting to experiment with boosting with these PCFG objects or more generally treating them as weak learners for some ensemble method.)

 ***

 (*) Coming soon / More Info / To Do:

-Please contact Arthur with any bugs / questions / suggestions.

-(contact aetilley at gmail dot com)
+bugs / questions / suggestions ? contact aetilley at gmail dot com